vladcc/lex-build/lex-build/readme_lex-awk.txt

 I. AWK Lexer Overview

 The strategy for this lexer is character classification.
 It chooses table look-up over regex.
+The user provides all lex_usr_*() functions specified by the comments at the beginning of the generated file.
+Two of them have to always
+exist: lex_usr_get_line(), and lex_usr_on_unknown_ch().
+They return the next input line and perform an action when an unknown character is encountered, respectively.
+Each function call action becomes a lex_usr_*() function as well.
-The user provides a lex_get_line() function, which returns the next line of input, as well as any custom action callbacks.
-Reading patterns is done by the user, character by character, pretty much like you would in C.
-This gives you the same level of flexibility as you'd have in C.
+Reading patterns is done by the user, character by character, pretty much like you would in C. This provides the same level of flexibility as you'd have in C.

 II.
 Performance